shatha2014/FashionRec/fasttext_on_spark/README.md

 See results in `./eval/benchmarks.csv`
-See commands that were used for benchmarks to reproduce: `./eval/commands.txt` See dataset in `./data/`
+See commands that were used for benchmarks to reproduce: `./eval/commands.txt`

+Get the test dataset [here](https://www.dropbox.com/s/97f1y6ew2mvwhiv/clean_wiki.txt.tar.gz?dl=0).

 The dataset were scraped from English wikipedia 2018-03-01 using the scripts provided at [The FastText repo](https://github.com/facebookresearch/fastText)

 ![Training Time](./images/cluster_trainingtime.png "Training time")